 The price, feature set, and look of a printer don’t always translate to the quality of its paper trays.
 Some are small, flimsy, and seem like an afterthought even on expensive units.
 Survey user reviews for details on this, and pay attention to the design.
 Will the paper get jammed if jobs start to stack up?
 Can the trays hold the weight of large projects?
 Keep all this in mind when shopping.

 Take a moment to check if your printer is compatible with other operating systems like macOS.
-Not all are, and if your computer and printer don’t jive, you may lose settings and formatting when transferring your files.
+Not all are, and if your computer and printer don’t jibe, you may lose settings and formatting when transferring your files.

-The majority of printing jobs are done in black in white, so for most projects this isn’t much of a concern for you.
+The majority of printing jobs are done in black in white, so for most projects, this isn’t much of a concern for you.
 Even if you do print in color, especially if it’s rarely, you may save money by buying a monochrome printer and visiting a local print shop as needed.

 There are instances when quality color printing is necessary, though, including photos, brochures, and marketing materials.
 If you specialize in those areas, spending more up front just might be worth it.